-Earlier this year at Spark + AI Summit, we had the pleasure of presenting our session on the best practices and pitfalls of running Apache Spark on Kubernetes (K8s).
+At the 2020 Spark + AI Summit, we presented a session on the best practices and pitfalls of running Apache Spark on Kubernetes (K8s).

 In this post we’d like to expand on that presentation and talk to you about:

 - Getting started with Spark on Kubernetes

 - Optimizing performance and cost

 - (Updated March 2021) Spark on Kubernetes now Generally Available

 If you’re already familiar with k8s and why Spark on Kubernetes might be a fit for you, feel free to skip the first couple of sections and get straight to the meat of the post!